5004-SEA-Fa24-Geeng/bg-arena-planner-rebwang/README.md

 Link to Assignment on Github: https://github.com/5004-SEA-Fa24-Geeng/bg-arena-planner-rebwang.git

 How many hours did it take you to complete this assignment (estimate)?
+23hr

 Did you collaborate with any other students/TAs/Professors?
 If so, tell us who and in what capacity.

-* one per row, add more if needed
+* Professor Geeng provides some hints and codes of Filters class.

 Did you use any external resources (you do not have to cite in class material)?
 (Cite them below)

-* one row per resource
+* I use a GenAI tool to help generate proper Javadoc and refine the wording of my sentences.

 (Optional) What was your favorite part of the assignment?